rahulrr-coder/Ecommerce-Follow-Along/README.md

 ## Milestone 10
 We created an API to allow product creation with image uploads using Multer.
 The images are stored in the uploads/ directory, and product data, including image paths, is saved to MongoDB for efficient storage and retrieval.

+## Milestone 11
+We successfully fetched real-time product data from the backend and displayed it dynamically on the homepage.
+Additionally, we implemented an automatic image slider for each product, allowing multiple images to cycle every 3 seconds.
+This enhances user engagement and provides a more interactive browsing experience.

+## Milestone 12:
+We implemented a ByProduct Page that displays products created by a specific email ID, while the Home Page continues to show all products.